otrv4/otrv4/otrv4.md

 #### Reveal Signature Message

-This is the third message of OTRv3 AKE.
+This is the third message of the OTRv3 AKE.
 Bob sends it to Alice, revealing his D-H encryption key (and thus opening an encrypted channel), and also authenticating himself (and the parameters of the channel, preventing a man-in-the-middle attack on the channel itself) to Alice.